Melkoroth/AIDEdevelopmentHardware/README.md

 [![Platformio Version](https://img.shields.io/badge/platformio-3.6.2-orange.svg)](https://platformio.org/)
 [![Platform](https://img.shields.io/badge/platform-ESP8266-yellow.svg)](https://platformio.org/platforms/espressif8266)

 This is a C++ project developed using Platformio framework for the Espresiff's ESP8266 hardware.
+The other hardware required is a [Seeedstudio OLED screen](http://wiki.seeedstudio.com/Grove-OLED_Display_1.12inch/) and a LED.

 Internally the hardware keeps waiting for a MQTT message sent through the *presence* topic.
-Once this message arrives the OLED screen displays a big warning sign and the received message.
+Once this message arrives the OLED screen displays a big warning sign with the received message and a LED is switched on.

+This is a wifi-enabled device so you should check ssid & password settings in the .ino.

 ## **---DEPRECATED---**